Eposkk/Moonlander-Project/README.md

 # Moonlander-Project
-Final assignement in the High School Subject Programmering og Modellering.
+Final assignment in the High School Subject Programmering og Modellering.

 This repository contains a game where the goal is to land a spaceship on the moon

 The game simulates fuel flow, weight and gravity.
 You can land it yourself or choose to watch the computer perform a perfect landing

-Each time you launch the game, the starting paramaters are randomized.
+Each time you launch the game, the starting parameters are randomized.

-# Requierments
+# Requirements

 - Python 3